herbbo/dhis2-docs/src/commonmark/en/content/user/configure-the-gis-app.md

 organization units which they should be matched to.

 Only organisation units with POINT geometry types can be edited through the Maintenance App at this time.
-To modify POLYGON geometries, please us the GML import feature.
+To modify POLYGON geometries, please use the GML import feature.

 To edit the POINT coordinates of an organisation unit, open the Maintenance